apache/incubator-resilientdb-python-sdk/README.md

 ## Check Python is up-to-date (3.9+)
 `$ python3 --version`

-If your Python version number is too low you may encounter type hinting issues when attempting to run the code
+If your Python version number is too low you may encounter type hinting issues when attempting to run the code.
+You can use a Python virtual environment, as shown below.

-## Installing dependencies
+## First-time set up

+`$ sh INSTALL.sh`

-`$ python3 -m venv venv`
+`$ python3.10 -m venv venv`

 `$ source venv/bin/activate`

 `$ pip install -r requirements.txt`

+The correct Python configuration is needed for transaction validation.

-## Running kvserver
+## Running KV service

+If your virtual environment is not already active:

+`$ source venv/bin/activate`

+Run the script to start 4 local nodes

-sh service/tools/start_kv_service_sdk.sh
+`$ sh service/tools/start_kv_service_sdk.sh`

+## Running Crow service (HTTP endpoints)

+`$ bazel build service/http_server/crow_service_main`

+`$ bazel-bin/service/http_server/crow_service_main service/tools/config/interface/service.config service/http_server/server_config.config`

+For a list of endpoints visit [here](./service/http_server/README.md)

-## test
+## Testing

-bazel-bin/service/kv_service/kv_service_tools service/tools/config/interface/service.config set test 1234
+`$ bazel-bin/service/kv_service/kv_service_tools service/tools/config/interface/service.config set test 1234`

 ## Running the driver

-examples of using the driver can be seen in [test_driver](/test_driver.py)
+Examples of using the driver can be seen in [test_driver](/test_driver.py)

-replace the db_root_url with the url of resilient db e.g `120.0.0.1:8080`
+Replace the db_root_url with the address of the ResilientDB HTTP endpoints e.g. `127.0.0.1:18000`

 ## TODO